 \ Mr. Davis is here confounding brahmans and buddhists.
 The buddhists do not "pray," nor do they inflict penalties upon themselves.
-The Buddha declared such things useless.-ED.
+The BUDDHA declared such things useless.-ED.

-Had Mr. Davis, when he wrote this, known the central idea of the BUDDHA's teaching, he would also have known that what he is here contending for, is that very idea: "each must solve the divine riddle for himself."-ED.
++ Had Mr. Davis, when he wrote this, known the central idea of the BUDDHA's teaching, he would also have known that what he is here contending for, is that very idea: "each must solve the divine riddle for himself."-ED.

-ground of this history than that, just as Luther retained many opinions, and perpetuated, as saired, certain ceremonies of the papal development; or as Jesus nullified a few parts and endorsed more of the dispensation of faith, so the BUDDHA rejected a great number of Brahma's doctrines and requisitions, but, at the same time, He adopted and enforced a greater list of the hindu faiths and forms as true and binding upon each priest [monk] or devotee.
+Luther retained many opinions, and per- be of common interest. petuated, as sacred, certain ceremonies of the papal development; or as Jesus nulli- to wait for any legislation or political acfied a few parts and endorsed more of the tion, but any two or more persons can at mosaic dispensation of faith, so the any time unite and co-operate accordingly BUDDHA rejected a great number of Brah- with equal ease and benefits as in ordinary ma's doctrines and requisitions, but, at the partnerships, or even in ordinary families. same time, He adopted and enforced a -A. LONGLEY. greater list of the hindu faiths and forms as true and binding upon each priest [monk] or devotee.
 Yet, in one principle or impersonal Idea, the BUDDHA was, in expression a new revelation.
-All over the immeasurable universe, it is equally true - "straight is the gate, and narrow is the way, which leadeth unto life," and no person ever attained "Life" upon any other or less imperative principle.
+All over the immeasurable universe, it is equally true -- "straight is the gate, and narrow is the way, which leadeth unto life," and no person ever attained "Life" upon any other or less imperative principle.
 No soul ever became self possessed, and related consciously to is Infinite Parents in love and wisdom, on terms less or different.
-'Therefore, as already urged, while we can not adopt the hindu crystallizations and egotistic orientalisms which enfold and linger about this truth, we intuitively accept the Idea itself; because, in short, it is an element of all Spirit, and teaches the sovereign law of all youth.
+Therefore, as already urged, while we can not adopt the hindu crystallizations and egotistic orientalisms which enfold and linger about this truth, we intuitively accept the Idea itself; because, in short, it is an element of all Spirit, and teaches the sovereign law of all youth.
 Hence we welcome this reformer to the Pantheon of Progress.